AngeloSav/rise-rs/README.md

 | `bm25` | BM25 (default) |
 | `dot` | Raw dot product — no IDF or length normalisation |

-The scorer used during `create_posting_mdata` must match the one used at query time, as it determines the block upper bounds stored in the metadata file.
+The scorer is embedded in the metadata file's type header.
+Both `query` and `query_eval` infer it automatically — but if you pass `--scorer` explicitly it must match what was used during `create_posting_mdata`.

 **Query file format (benchmark mode)**